opsline/chef-opsline-chef-client/README.md

 This can be used to configure nagios alerts to notify of chef client failures as well as whether chef client runs on schedule (check file age)

+The recipe also installs `disable_chef` and `enable_chef` scripts in `/opt/chef/bin`.
+When disable script creates `/var/log/chef/disabled` file which prevents chef client from executing until that file is removed.
+This is a good way to disable chef client runs temporarily.

 License and Authors
 -------------------